4.6 Reviewed by SusanRating:

 However, with the Breville Smart Grill, heat sensors are embedded in the grill plates to detect temperature drops and immediately compensate.
 With 1800 Watts of power, it can inject enough heat to quickly recover back up to the desired temperature.

 To ensure that this process works even better, the heating elements are embedded in the grill plates.
-The difference is illustrated in the pictures at right.

 Would you like to know more about how the Element IQ technology and embedded heating elements work in tandem to produce superior cooking results?
 Don’t waste your time going to the manufacturer’s site.
 You’ll find a much better explanation on the Amazon product page for the Breville Smart Grill.
 It includes illustrations and all the details.